kirubakaran28/Data-science-resources/README.md

-# Data-science-projects
+# Data-science-Resources

-## this repository contains data science projects, code templates and resources
+## this repository contains data science code templates and resources